rishabh-navadhiti/internship-new/README.md

 # internship-new

-New repo with updated and improved project structure.
+*New repo with updated and improved project structure for better node package management for each project and easier git tracking*

 **Completed Shopping express app is directly added to the repo**